JohnMadrid/AdvancedUnityProject/README.md

-# IntroUnityProject
+# AdvacedUnityProject

 <h1>MazeWarrior</h1>
 <h3> by John Jairo Madrid Carvajal and Yesid Cano Castro </h3>

 <h3>Description</h3>
-<p>The aim of this game is to find the way out of a Maze.
-The player is immersed in a 3D environment.
+<p>In this repository we have created an entire 3D world with 360 degrees rotational camera and close-up functionality.
+This 3D environment was built to give a full-immersion illusion to the player, and it has a basic to medium complexity structure for a game with different menus, buttons, and internal rules.
+To achieve the immersion experience, we have used Cinemachine camera with a complex set up to obtain cleaner, smoother camera movements and avoid overlapping with objects; we added realistic objects and textures, an outdoor Skybox as well as fog to emphasize the feeling of depth.

-Through its journey, the player encounters an Enemy that chases him all over the game.
-This Enemy spawns over time. </p>
+The game consists of a maze, a player, weapons, and rewards as well as some enemies that inhabit the maze.
+The aim of this game is for the player to find the way out of it.
+Through its journey, the player encounters different weapons and rewards he needs to use to fight the enemies that chases him all over the maze.
+Both enemies and weapons spawn over time.</p>

 <h3>Lives:</h3>
 <p>The player starts with a total of 3 lives which are subtracted by 1</p>